Welcome to Student Financial Aid

 (The following disclosure is in compliance with HEERF reporting as required in the Office of Postsecondary Education’s Electronic Announcement 2020-05-06.)

 Clemson University signed a certification with the US Department of Education agreeing to use no less than 50% of our allocation from the CARES Act to provide emergency grants to students.
 Clemson University was allocated $6,789,998 for emergency grants, which were disbursed under the name Clemson CARES Grants beginning May 5, 2020.
-In the first 60 days, Clemson disbursed $6,761,900 to 9160 students.
+Over the next 6 months, Clemson disbursed $6,789,998 to 9,159 students.
 Clemson University had approximately 12,500 students who were eligible to participate in federal student financial aid programs, but we prioritized our students with the greatest need as encouraged by the Secretary of Education.
 We disbursed the funds in three tiers: we awarded $1,000 to Federal Pell Grant recipients; $900 to students with Expected Family Contributions (EFC) less than 10,000; and $500 to students with any gross financial need as demonstrated by the Free Application for Federal Student Aid (FAFSA).
+After the initial disbursement, we exhausted the small remaining balance by giving additional $100 grants to the neediest students.
 Students were notified of the award at their Clemson email address as follows:

 We hope that you had a successful close to your semester, and that you and your family are healthy and safe.
 We are pleased to share some good news.